the-code-genin/golang_integration_testing/README.md

 make migrate-up
 ```

-This ensure we have a database with all migrations applied.
+This ensures we have a database with all migrations applied.

 4. **Running the Server**